FOR PDF OF ENTIRE ISSUE, CLICK ON LINK BELOW

 - Picture: In “Mission Rejected,” Peter Laufer lets soldier explain why they think the war in Iraq is just plain wrong.

-- Photo by Sherry Loeser.
+- Photos by Sherry Loeser

-Poem: First Response by Catherine Hunt, Page 7
+- First Response by Catherine Hunt, Page 7

-Poem: In the Beginning by David Trotter, Page 8
+- In the Beginning by David Trotter, Page 8

 Adventures in Irony: Bush Beats the Devil by © Dr. Wes Browning, Page 9